lizk1150/lizk1150.github.io/_pages/about.md

 ## ESM-Ezy: A deep learning strategy for the mining of novel multicopper oxidaseswith superior properties (Under Review at *Nature Communications*)

-*Hui Qian, Yuxuan Wang, Xibin Zhou, Tao Gu, Hui Wang, Hao Lyu, **ZhikaiLi**, Xiuxu Li, Hluan Zhou, Chengchen Guo, Fajie Yuan, and Yajie Wang*
+*Hui Qian, Yuxuan Wang, Xibin Zhou, Tao Gu, Hui Wang, Hao Lyu, **Zhikai Li**, Xiuxu Li, Hluan Zhou, Chengchen Guo, Fajie Yuan, and Yajie Wang*

 - In biological studies, when a certain class of proteins is found to have desirable properties, we seek to identify other proteins within the same class.
 Due to the high cost of validating protein properties through wet lab experiments, we intend to first use ESM (a Transformer-based protein language model) to retrieve the most likely target proteins.